-- If the cat is friendly toward other cats, consider adopting a second cat for company, preferably a kitten to reduce the likelihood of dominance struggles, and make sure to handle the introductions properly.
+- If the cat is friendly toward other cats, consider adopting a second cat for company, preferably a kitten to reduce the likelihood of dominance struggles.

 - Sometimes neediness results from boredom.
 To prevent boredom, provide an enriched environment with plenty of distractions, such as solo toys, healthy treats hidden around the house (assuming the cat is not overweight), cat trees, cat-safe plants, and an entertaining view (such as a bird feeder outside a window).

 - Owners who are afraid to let their cats out due to traffic, predators, and other hazards should consider putting up a cat fence or enclosure if they have outdoor space so that they can let their cats out safely.
 Leash training and taking the cat out for safe excursions is also an option.